-MCR8019: Clinical Research Statistics.
+MCR8016 (attendance-based) or MCR8019 (e-learning): Clinical Research Statistics.
 This module assesses the learning outcomes B4, B5, B6 and B8 through critical appraisal of research abstracts and a short MCQ.

-MCR8017: Developing yourself as a Leader.
+MCR8017: Developing Yourself as a Leader.
 In this module the intellectual skill B8 is assessed through two written pieces of work.

-MMB8004: Ageing and Health (attendance based) or MCR8020: Ageing and Health (elearning.
+MMB8004 (attendance based) or MCR8020 (e-learning: Ageing and Health.
 This module assesses intellectual skills B2, B3, B5 and B8 through the submission of slides for a presentation and two written exercises.
 For the e-learning module, one piece of written work takes the form of a reflective blog.